May 7, 2026

 Walking into an IME unprepared is a mistake.
 Here is how to protect yourself.

-Review Your Medical Records First
+Review Your Medical History

 Before the exam, sit down with your attorney and go over your treatment history.
 Know the timeline of your medical care, the diagnoses your doctors have made, and the treatment you have received.
 The IME doctor will likely ask about your treatment, so being able to describe it consistently with your records matters.

-Be Honest and Consistent
+Stick to the Facts: Be Honest and Consistent

 The single most important thing you can do in an IME is be honest.
 Do not minimize your symptoms to appear stronger, and do not exaggerate them to appear more seriously injured.
 Both extremes can hurt your case.
 Describe your symptoms and limitations as they actually are — on your worst days and on your better days.
 If your pain varies, say so.